 'I love to mix and match different hand-painted ceramics to create a tablescape that really tells a story,' says Penny Morrison.
 'Guests arriving at a well-prepared and welcoming table are instantly flattered that you have gone to all this trouble for them and it sets the mood and the expectancy of delicious food.'

 Penny explains how she creates a look like this: 'When planning a tablescape I start with a tablecloth – for less formal dining I have a large selection of patterned tablecloths, and use our colored wicker table mats over them, and then play with various glass candlesticks and pale-colored candles, mixed in with coloured water glasses.
-I have several sets of china so use ones that compliment or match whatever tablecloth I am using.'
+I have several sets of china so use ones that complement or match whatever tablecloth I am using.'